HGranger77/translation-lite/README.md

 ### Model Server

-The model server uses the `transformers` library to serve the Facebook `Nllb` model using Huggingface artifacts.
+The model server uses the `transformers` library to serve the [Facebook NLLB](https://huggingface.co/facebook/nllb-200-distilled-600M) model using Huggingface artifacts.
 The server is hosted with `uvicorn` and leverages `fastapi` to provide a inference API endpoint.

 ### Streamlit App